ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 2110](http://www.icc.gatech.edu/files/syllabus/undergrad/CS-2110_Syllabus.pdf)
 at Georgia Tech.
 It was fun, though time consuming, and I thought a lot about how to best teach struggling students.
-I remembered that pair programming is a common technique used to teach new developers, but it could never be implemented in the course.
+I remembered that pair programming is a common technique used to guide new developers, but it could never be implemented in the course.
 Nonetheless, I went on a tangent thinking about how one could implement pair programming in a class.
 Ideally, the same students wouldn't work together all the time --- usually the teacher would mix students around.
 How